John McCain Criticizes Donald Trump At Munich Security Conference

 President Trump, who has pushed an agenda of isolationism under the slogan “America first,” was not present at the conference.
 McCain referenced Trump’s absence in his speech.

-Senator McCain went on to speak of the importance of international alliances, saying “We cannot give up on ourselves and on each other.
+Senator McCain went on to speak of the importance of international alliances, saying, “We cannot give up on ourselves and on each other.
 That is the definition of decadence.
 And that is how world orders really do decline and fall.”

-In another shot at Trump, John McCain said, “I refuse to accept that our values are morally equivalent to those of our adversaries,” he said.
+In another shot at Trump, John McCain said, “I refuse to accept that our values are morally equivalent to those of our adversaries.”

 “I am a proud, unapologetic believer in the West, and I believe we must always, always stand up for it.
 For if we do not, who will?”

-According to The Washington Post, President Trump recently “suggested the United States didn’t exactly have the moral high ground on Russia,” an idea refuted by McCain.
+According to the Washington Post, President Trump recently “suggested the United States didn’t exactly have the moral high ground on Russia,” an idea refuted by McCain.

 The feud between President Trump and Senator McCain has been escalating in recent weeks.
-On Saturday, just hours after the speech at the Munich Security Conference, McCain took another shot at Trump–this time in response to the president’s declaration on Twitter that the media is “the enemy of the American people.”
+On Saturday, just hours after the speech at the Munich Security Conference, McCain took another shot at Trump — this time in response to the president’s declaration on Twitter that the media is “the enemy of the American people.”

 In an interview on NBC’s Meet the Press, McCain responded to Trump’s tweet, saying that this is “how dictators get started.”